Neoteroi/BlackSheep-Examples/aad-machine-to-machine/README.md

 `client.py` contains the client definition that, using MSAL for Python, obtains access tokens using `client credentials flow` and calls the server.

+`client_http_example.py` shows an example of how the client credentials flow with secret can be used with HTTP, without using MSAL for Python.

 ## How to run this example

 1. configure app registrations in a Azure Active Directory tenant